PavanRangani/docs/docs/prd/tasks/tasks.md

 - View of the Recurring task trigger
 - View of the Recurring task instance

 ## Delete task (One time or Recurring)

 - Tasks whose status is `Done`  can't be deleted.
-Task in any other status can be deleted any time
+Task in any other status can be deleted any time.
-- When any task is deleted, system sends in-app notificaiton to associated users
+- When any task is deleted, system sends in-app notification to associated users.

 #### Recurring tasks

 ##### Delete instance